Australian Crawl: 1986–1995: Solo careers

-1996–present: ARIA Hall of Fame and compilations
+1996–present: ARIA Hall of Fame, compilations and reunion

 In 1996, a compilation titled Lost & Found was released.
 It contained seven of the tracks from Guy McDonough's solo album My Place which were remastered.
 Compilers and producers of Lost & Found were Bill McDonough and Peter Blyton.
 Lost & Found tracks from My Place include "Too Many People" a duet sung by Guy McDonough with Colin Hay of Men at Work.
 Some My Place tracks used on Lost & Found have Reyne singing backing vocals.
 As of 2001, Bill McDonough left the music industry and began working in the construction industry and continues to own and operate his building and demolition companies in 2017.

 The band was inducted into the ARIA Hall of Fame in September 1996.
 Three weeks later, Robinson died.

 Additional compilation albums were released; More Wharf in 1998, Reckless: 1979–1995 in 2000 and The Definitive Collection in 2002.
 The Definitive Collection contained songs from the band and from James Reyne's solo career.

 In 2001, as part of its 75th Anniversary celebrations, the Australian Performing Right Association (APRA) compiled a list of the Top 30 Australian songs, with "Reckless (Don't Be So)" coming in at number nineteen.

 In October 2007, eleven Australian Crawl tracks were featured in the Triple M Essential 2007 Countdown of songs (positions are voted by listeners out of the best 2007 songs of all time).
 They were "Hoochie Gucci Fiorucci Mama" #1673; "Lakeside" #1354; "Indisposed" #956; "Downhearted" #728; "Oh No Not You Again" #587; "Shut Down" #415; "Things Don't Seem" #371; "Boys Light Up" #305; "Errol" #227; "Beautiful People" #153; and "Reckless" #39.

 In January 2014, Universal Music Australia celebrated the 35th anniversary of the release of "Beautiful People" by releasing The Greatest Hits, which peaked at number 4 and was the 40th best selling album in Australian in 2014.

 In October 2016, Australian Crawl released a seven album vinyl collection, titled The Album Collection.
 The collection included the band's four studio albums, two live albums and the US-expanded version of the Semantics album which had previously been unavailable to Australian audiences.

+On 16 June 2026, the Reyne brothers and Simon Binks announced the band would reform to headline the Red Hot Summer Tour in October and November 2026.
+The touring festival also features Men At Work, Birds of Tokyo, Vika & Linda, Eskimo Joe, Boom Crash Opera, and Ella Hooper.
+In September 2026, however, Binks confirmed that while he had attended rehearsals he would not be participating in the tour.